kebot/tk-fm/docs/interaction.md

 # Interaction

-The interaction is important

-Two kinds of interaction here.
+The interaction is important.
+Two kinds of interaction are defined here.

-After user interaction with the app.

 [skip, heart, trash]